HrishiHarsora/ES114-Probability-Statistics-Data-Visualization-/README.md

 # ES114-Probability-Statistics-Data-Visualization-
 This Repository contains the solution codes to assignments that were given in the ES114 course taught during the second semester at IIT Gandhinagar

-The Assignemnts pertain to the following Questions:
+The Assignments pertain to the following Questions:

 ## [Assignment 9]
 Consider the attached dataset